sst/sst/www/docs/constructs/api.md

 _Type_ : `string`, _defaults to_ `true`

 The authorization type for all the endpoints in the API.
+Currently, supports `NONE`, `AWS_IAM` or `JWT`.

+### defaultAuthorizer?

+_Type_ : `cdk.aws-apigatewayv2-authorizers.HttpJwtAuthorizer | cdk.aws-apigatewayv2-authorizers.HttpUserPoolAuthorizer`

-Currently, supports `NONE` or `AWS_IAM`.
+The JWT authorizer all the endpoints in the API.
+Currently, supports [`cdk.aws-apigatewayv2-authorizers.HttpJwtAuthorizer`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigatewayv2-authorizers.HttpJwtAuthorizer.html) or [`cdk.aws-apigatewayv2-authorizers.HttpUserPoolAuthorizer`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigatewayv2-authorizers.HttpUserPoolAuthorizer.html).

+### defaultAuthorizationScopes?

+_Type_ : `string[]`, _defaults to_ `[]`

+The list of scopes to include in the authorization.
+These scopes will be merged with the scopes from the attached authorizer.

 ## ApiRouteProps